 Thank you for following me and my blog “Tears of Truth”!
 If you’d like to follow my YouTube channel that has a large variety of full songs done in American Sign Language; the Link is here: Suzanne’s You Tube channel “ASLSuzyQ” Please support me, if you do enjoy it; by subscribing to my ASL channel.
 As I mentioned before, there’s a large variety of songs, from Country to Pop, and from Christian contemporary to Broadway musicals.
 Thank you so much again.
 Have a low pain day!

 The movie “The Greatest Showman” is a great movie!
 The music is beautiful.
 After seeing this movie (the 1st movie I’ve seen in over a year), I had to come home and gloss the song “This is Me” and then sign it & post it ChanneYoutube.com/ASLSuzyQ.
-I am Hard of Hearing and I can hear and feel the music but the words get “mushed” together.
-So I learn the words and then gloss it into ASL and then I sign it.
-I am part of the Deaf and Hearing community and have been learning ASL since I was 11 years old.
+I am Deaf/Hard of Hearing and I can feel the music but the words get “mushed” together.
+So I research & learn the words and then gloss it into ASL and then I sign it.
+I am part of the Deaf/Hard of Hearing community and have been learning ASL since I was 11 years old.

 Here is a very special song in American Sign Language.
 It’s the song from the above movie, & it’s called “This is Me.”
 If you enjoy my ASL videos, please Subscribe to my YouTube Channel.
 Again it’s at: Youtube.com/ASLSuzyQ…Thank you for visiting and watching.